Last updated on September 22, 2023

 While I was too young to remember much, I have one vivid memory that I shall never forget.
 I stood in front of the window and watched for hours for dad to come home (it was my second birthday).
 He never did.

-Becoming a business major, a physical therapist or something that would meet my parents’ approval had no appeal to me.
+Becoming a business major, a physical therapist, or something that would meet my parents’ approval had no appeal to me.
 Following one year of college and a summer I would just as soon forget—I’ll spare the emotional details for brevity’s sake—I started court reporting college, and twenty months later, embarked on a court reporting career that spanned 20 years.

 Did I like court reporting?
 No. I hated it.
 There were days I lashed out in uncontrollable rage over depositions that kept me up all night for an impending trial.
 The lack of control over my personal life was overwhelming.
 There were too many broken engagements to finish transcripts that wreaked havoc on an already strained marriage, which later ended in divorce.
 Frayed nerves dealing with irate attorneys who didn’t care a hoot about me caused me sleepless nights.
 Attorneys blew smoke in my face from cigars and cigarettes that made me sick.
 I took allergy shots for years to combat the health effects.
 The whole world of court reporting left me an angry woman.
 Even a once-caring doctor/husband couldn’t put me back together.

 But court reporting did one thing: It made me self-supporting.
 After my husband “left” me, although devastated and broken, I had the freedom to choose my future.
-I recommitted by life to Jesus Christ in hopes of becoming the person He wanted me to be.
+I recommitted my life to Jesus Christ in hopes of becoming the person He wanted me to be.
 God used those court reporting skills to prepare me for another career that would take me down a path toward dreams I had long forgotten.

 Fast forward a few years—through heartbreak, counseling, and forgiveness.
 God redeemed much.
-I can now appreciate even more the life He has given me, and how He answered my prayers with two precious daughters from
+I can now appreciate even more the life He has given me, and how He answered my prayers with two precious daughters from Nepal and Vietnam.

-A profession that didn’t even exist when I was in court reporting school has allowed me to work fulltime from home—in a job I wouldn’t have if my parents had not been so adamant about being able to support myself.
+A profession that didn’t even exist when I was in court reporting school has allowed me to work full-time from home—in a job I wouldn’t have if my parents had not been so adamant about being able to support myself.

 Court reporting paved the way for closed captioning, and the journalistic nature of broadcast captioning gave me the self‑confidence to pursue my dream of writing.